Thelma Madine

-Thelma Madine-Akin is a wedding dressmaker born in Liverpool.
+Thelma Madine-Akin (née Makin) is a wedding dressmaker born in Liverpool.
 She rose to fame after appearing as the traveller wedding dressmaker in My Big Fat Gypsy Wedding, a Channel 4 documentary on Irish Travellers as they prepare for marriage.
 She is best known for her outlandish creations, including a palm tree wedding gown with Swarovski crystals.

 Early life and education

-Madine grew up in Croxteth, Liverpool with her older brother, Tom.
-Her father was an engineer and her mother worked in catering.
+Thelma Makin was born in 1952 in Liverpool.
+She grew up in Croxteth, Liverpool, with her older brother, Tom.
+Her father, Leo, was an engineer, and her mother, Thelma, worked in catering.
 After she left school, she worked in wedding catering with her mother.
-At 18, she married Kenny Madine, a businessman with a successful glass company, and the couple had three children: Kenneth, Tracey and Hayley.
+In 1971, at the age of 18, she married Kenny Madine, a businessman with a successful glass company, and the couple had 4 children: Kenneth, Tracey and Hayley the couple also adopted a daughter named Katrina.
 Thelma and Kenny divorced in 1999.
 She remarried a year later in 2000, to Peter Akin; their marriage was short lived and they divorced shortly after.
 Madine continues to use her first husband's surname in order to share the same name as her children.